Temporal Kirkwood-Dirac Quasiprobability Distribution and Unification of Temporal State Formalisms through Temporal Bloch Tomography

 \end{widetext} Taking the left and right marginals yields the corresponding temporal KD quasiprobability distributions, $\QL(a_n,\ldots,a_0)$ and $\QR(b_n,\ldots,b_0)$, which are related by complex conjugation, $\QL^*(a_n,\ldots,a_0) = \QR(a_n,\ldots,a_0)$.
-Further details of their construction are provided in Section~\ref{sec:KDintro} of the Supplemental Material.
+Further details of their construction are provided in Supplemental Material.
 The L\"{u}ders--von Neumann (LvN) distribution emerges as a diagonal restriction of the doubled KD distribution,

-Taking the real part of the KD distribution yields the corresponding MH distribution.
+Taking the real part of the KD distributions yields the MH distributions.
 Since $\QL$ and $\QR$ are complex conjugates, their real parts coincide, resulting in a single (left/right) temporal MH distribution.
 A summary of the relationships among the various temporal quasiprobability distributions is presented in Table~\ref{tab:QuantumDistribution}.
+The temporal KD distribution can be measured experimentally via interferometric scheme (see Supplemental Material) or quantum snapshotting protocol\cite{Wang2024KD,jia2026temporalstatetomographyquantum}.

 A particularly important case is the two-time process $\mathfrak{P} = (\rho_{t_0}, \mathcal{E}_{t_1 \leftarrow t_0})$, which underlies a wide range of physical phenomena.
 Applications span diverse contexts, including the study of quantum chaos and OTOCs~\cite{larkin1969otoc,Halpern2018otoc,Alonso2019otocKD}, the analysis of two-time observables~\cite{breuer2002theory,gardiner2004quantum}, quantum thermodynamics~\cite{Santiago2024kirkwood}, and linear-response theory~\cite{Lostaglio2023kirkwooddirac}.
 The left and right two-time temporal KD quasiprobability distributions have been investigated in several recent works~\cite{Lostaglio2023kirkwooddirac,Santiago2024kirkwood}, where they are often regarded as conventional (spatial) KD distributions.
-Here, however, we stress that the temporal KD quasiprobability fundamentally encodes not only the statistical properties of the initial quantum state but also the dynamical features of the evolution map $\mathcal{E}_{t_1 \leftarrow t_0}$, also see \cite{Wang2024KD} for this perspective.
+Here, however, we stress that the temporal KD quasiprobability fundamentally encodes not only the statistical properties of the initial quantum state but also the dynamical features of the evolution map $\mathcal{E}_{t_1 \leftarrow t_0}$, also see \cite{Wang2024KD,Lie2025stateovertime,lie2025probingquantumstatesspacetime} for this perspective.
 This distinction becomes crucial when generalizing the framework to multi-time quantum processes.